-Unlike Fig. 3, the polarized intensity now shows concentrations a certain distance away from the midplane.
+Unlike Fig. 3, the polarized intensity now shows concentrations a certain distance away from the mid-plane.
 The polarization orientations are still mostly horizontal, so the basic phenomenology explained in Appendix A still applies.
-This explains then why the E and B polarizations in Fig. 8 show a doubling of the features seen in Fig. 3.
+This explains then why the E and B polarizations in Fig. 8 show a doubling of the features in the z direction, as seen in Fig. 3.